dlubal-software/RFEM_Python_Client/README.md

 * RFEM 6 application

 ### Step by step
-1) Clone this repository (if you have GitHub account) or download this repository
+1) Clone this repository (if you have GitHub account) or download actual [release](https://github.com/Dlubal-Software/RFEM_Python_Client/releases/tag/R-v1.0.0)
 2) Open RFEM 6 application
 3) Check if there are no opened dialogues in RFEM and server port range under *Options-Web Services* corresponds to the one set in initModel
 4) Update main.py and run from the same file